-^{41 &}lt;u>Dothard v.
+Dothard v.
 Rawlinson, 97 S.Ct.
 2720 at 2727.

-Susan Agid, Fair Employment Litigation: Proving and Defending Title VII Cases, 2nd ed.
-(New York: Practicing Law Institute, 1979), pp.510-1 states:
+41 Susan Agid, Fair Employment Litigation: Proving and Defending Title VII Cases, 2nd ed.
+(New York: Practicing Law Institute, 1979), pp. 510-1 states:

-respect, with the ultimate burden concerning these defenses on the defendant.
-43 several decisions refer to defendant's burden in this respect as a heavy one.
-Neither Griggs nor Albemarle however has used any language suggesting that the defendant's burden is more stringent than the 'preponderance of the evidence' burden.
+course, plaintiff is afforded the opportunity to rebut the defendant's evidence in this respect, with the ultimate burden concerning these defenses on the defendant.42 several decisions refer to defendant's burden in this respect as a heavy one.
+Neither Griggs nor Albemarle however has used any language suggesting that the defendant's burden is more stringent than the "preponderance of the evidence" burden.43